ICC is committed to safeguarding and promoting the welfare of children.

 www.samaritans.org/ a charity that is available 24/7 dedicated to reducing feelings of isolation and disconnection that can lead to suicide.

-Speak UP! is a web and mobile app that can be accessed at anytime on smartphones, tablets and PCs.
+Speak UP!
+A web and mobile app that can be accessed at anytime on smartphones, tablets and PCs.

 www.kidscape.org.uk/ Kidscape equip young people, parents and professionals with the skills to tackle bullying and safeguarding issues

 Autism and ADHD

 www.cruse.org.uk/ Cruse Bereavement Care is here to support you after the death of someone close.
 If someone you know has died, and you need to talk

 www.hopeagain.org.uk/ Is the youth website to Cruse Bereavement where young people facing grief can get support

 www.mariecurie.org.uk/ Marie Curie offers support and bereavement support